dustin-decker/compose-enforcer/README.md

 # ComposeEnforcer

-### Compose enforcer validates that a provided docker-compose file meets restrictions set.
+Compose enforcer validates that a provided docker-compose file meets restrictions set.

 It can be used via CLI from the compiled binary, or you can use the public interfaces provided.
 A common usecase is within a continuous deployment pipeline.

-I am making no guarantees of API stability at this time.

-Currently it is developed against the file spec v3.2 and supports:
+Currently it is developed against [docker compose v3.2 spec](https://docs.docker.com/compose/compose-file/) and supports:

   - volumes
   - networks
   - secrets
   - resources

-Under the hood it uses docker compose interfaces so it should *hopefully* be easy to maintain with time.
+Under the hood it uses exported docker compose interfaces so it should *hopefully* be easy to maintain with time.